Hot Mulligan

 Hot Mulligan is an American emo band from Lansing, Michigan.
+The band currently consists of lead vocalist Nathan "Tades" Sanville, rhythm guitarist and vocalist Chris Freeman, lead guitarist Ryan Malicsi, bassist Jonah Kramer, and drummer Brandon Blakeley.

 History

-In 2015, Hot Mulligan released two EPs titled Fenton and Honest & Cunning via Michigan based label Save Your Generation Records.
+In 2015, Hot Mulligan released two EPs titled Fenton and Honest & Cunning via Michigan-based label Save Your Generation Records.
 After signing to No Sleep Records in 2017, Hot Mulligan re-released an EP titled Opportunities (original release on Save Your Generation).
 In 2018, Hot Mulligan released their debut full-length album titled Pilot on No Sleep Records.
-In 2020, they released their second album, You'll Be Fine, also on No Sleep.
+In 2020, they released their second album, You’ll Be Fine, also on No Sleep.

+In 2023, Hot Mulligan signed to Wax Bodega and released their third album, Why Would I Watch.

+In 2024, touring bassist Jonah Kramer officially joined Hot Mulligan as a full-time member.
+The band also released the EP Warmer Weather, which had the singles Stickers of Brian and End Eric Sparrow and The Life of Him.

+In June 2025, the band announced their fourth album, titled The Sound a Body Makes When It's Still, which released on August 22.
+The band also made a song for AEW professional wrestler Kyle Fletcher titled Prototheme.